Categories

 Once DMT is in the bloodstream, it crosses the blood-brain barrier and activates serotonin receptors, particularly the 5-HT2A receptor.
 This receptor is involved in modulating mood, cognition, perception, and higher-order brain functions.

-Serotonin Receptor Activation and Hallucinations: The activation of 5-HT2A receptors by DMT leads to altered states of consciousness.
+The activation of 5-HT2A receptors by DMT leads to altered states of consciousness.
 This includes visual and auditory hallucinations, synesthesia (a blending of the senses), and profound emotional experiences.
 The brain regions most affected by DMT include the prefrontal cortex, which governs higher cognitive functions, and the default mode network (DMN), which is involved in self-referential thoughts and the sense of self or ego.
 DMT tends to temporarily disrupt the DMN, which can lead to the dissolution of the ego and a sense of merging with a larger, universal consciousness.

 Biological Effects on the Brain and Body